renatosbispo/diwe-challenge-backend-jr/README.md

    system geared towards a company, for example.
 2. It seems to fit better the database structure suggested by the challenge, as detailed below.

+## Acknowledgments

+The fine people at [**DIWE**](https://diwe.com.br/) gave me **explicit permission** to host this project on a public repository so I could include it in my portfolio.
+For that alone, and regardless of the result of this selection process, I would like to express my profound gratitude, especially to [Maicon](https://www.linkedin.com/in/maicon-gracioli-passos-02849438/) and [MV](https://www.linkedin.com/in/mvbassalobre/).